 - Medium tree 30 to 60 feet: $800 to $2,000

-How to Lower Tree Removal Costs Legally and Safely
+How Can You Lower Tree Removal Costs Safely?

 - No workers’ compensation coverage

-If an uninsured crew damages your roof or a neighbor’s property, you may be financially responsible.
+If an uninsured crew damages your home or a neighbor’s property, you may be liable.
+That is the opposite of affordable.

 - The tree damages a covered structure

-- The tree blocks a driveway or wheelchair access
+- The tree blocks a driveway or required wheelchair access

-- The tree creates a documented hazard after a storm
+- A documented hazard exists after a storm (per your policy terms)

 - Small palm: $200 to $500